 All those who adapted their mind to understanding that failing actually helps them grow invested a lot of their time, energy and interest to master their passion and fulfil their dreams.
 Imagine a young Federer giving up on tennis before winning his first match, we'd have never heard of him and his dream today would have been a fantasy.
 If Gandhi has given up his fight for independence of India, Mozart given up on music, Frida on painting, Steve Jobs on programming or Greta on the movement to save this planet from an ecological disaster, their message would have never come across and the world would have been quite a different place today.
 We'd have never heard about Tesla if he considered failure a personal disaster.
 If we'd have given up on trying to stand up and walk every time we failed as toddlers life would be quite a different experience for us today, wouldn't it?

 By the words of this noble man, A. P. J. Abdul Kalam, former president of India, F.A.I.L. only means a First Attempt in Learning.
 Therefore, work towards your failures, not your successes and you'd never feel like failing.
 Work towards your failures and you won't give up easily on things, you would want to work towards them.
 Work towards your failures and succeed.

 Now, I hope that with this message, to aspire to learn rather than aspiring to succeed you'd succeed much faster than you'd actually have while pursuing your successes only.

-ps.
-And the reason why recent Slovak general elections reminded me of this message is that there's quite some parties that worked only towards their successes and failed.
-Or rather they think they failed while it's only a message that there's still things to learn and improve to be successful.
-On the contrary, those who worked towards a failure, a consistent long-term learning, succeeded.
+P.S.
+This article was inspired by the result of the recent general election in Slovakia, my home country.
+And the reason our general elections reminded me of this is that there were quite some parties that worked only towards their successes — and failed.
+Or rather thought they failed while it’s only a sign that they still have a lot to learn (and improve) to be successful later.
+On the contrary, those who worked towards failure as a long-term consistent learning succeeded.